Trepan-Debuggers/bashdb/docs/manpage.rst

 One problem with sourcing a debugged script is that the program name stored in ``$0`` will not be the name of the script to be debugged.
-The debugged script will appear in a call stack not as the top item but as the item below `zshdb`.
+The debugged script will appear in a call stack not as the top item but as the item below `bashdb`.

-The `zshdb` script option assumes a version of zsh with debugging support, zsh 4.3.6-dev-2 or later.
+The `bashdb` script option assumes a version of bash with debugging support.

 The debugger slows things down a little because the debugger has to intercept every statement and check to see if some action is to be taken.